Sourdough Chocolate Chip Cookies [soft + chewy]

 This post may contain affiliate links.

 Sourdough Chocolate Chip Cookies are an essential sourdough recipe to have in your collection.
-Not only do they taste amazing, they will make your kitchen smell incredible, use up your sourdough discard and there's no brown butter in sight, making them simple to make with just a bowl and spoon.
+Not only do these chocolate chip cookies taste amazing, they will make your kitchen smell incredible, use up your sourdough discard and there's no brown butter in sight, making them simple to make with just a bowl, whisk and spoon (no stand mixer necessary).

 These sourdough discard chocolate chip cookies can be made with active sourdough starter or sourdough discard.
-They're soft with a chewy texture in the middle and crisp edges (they're never cake-like) and will disappear from your cookie jar in record time!
+They're soft with a chewy texture in the middle and crisp edges (they're never cake-like) and will disappear from your cookie jar in record time (seriously I always make a double batch of these)!

-You can customise this chewy sourdough discard chocolate chip cookie recipe with a few tweaks including changing the type of chocolate chips that you use, adding nuts or even a sprinkle of flaky sea salt (I've added a tonne of variation ideas further down the page!).
-You could also make these cookies into a sourdough cookie skillet!
+Totally Customizable - You can customise this chewy sourdough discard chocolate chip cookie recipe with a few tweaks including changing the type of chocolate chips that you use, adding nuts or even a sprinkle of flaky salt (I've added a tonne of variation ideas further down the page!).
+You could also make these cookies into a sourdough cookie skillet or change them up into these sourdough chocolate chip cookie bars or even sourdough brookies.
+You might also like these sourdough oatmeal chocolate chip cookies.

 How To Make Sourdough Chocolate Chip Cookies